RatulHasan/react-graphql-nodejs-mysql-starter/README.md

 # A basic starter for React, TypeScript, GraphQL, NodeJS, MySQL.

+## Server setup
 Clone this repository and run

 ``cd server``